ClintFrancis/Mobile3/Projects/CognitiveServicesBot/AzureSearch.md

 ##### 2. Import data into the Search Service.
 - Once the Search Service has been created.
 Click on 'Import Data'.

-- When prompted to select a data source choose 'Cosmos DB' and select an account select the DocumentDB account we created earlier.
+- When prompted to select a data source choose 'Cosmos DB' and select an account we created earlier.

 ![](images/2_02_2_Search_Import.png)